 In Italy, a move by the country's Communist party has brought the formation of a new government closer.

-In Italy, a move by the country's Communist party has brought the formation of a new government closer.
+Background: In Italy, a move by the country's Communist party has brought the formation of a new government closer.
 They have dropped demands to be included in the cabinet, and accepted an "emergency pact" as the basis for a new Italian government.
 It was the Communist demand for cabinet positions that brought down the 17-month-old Christian Democrat minority government last month.
 Since then, the parties have been involved in a series of discussions to try to work out a formula to end the government crisis.

 SYNOPSIS: The Italian government headquarters were the scene of the latest announcement, which Communist party leader Enrico Berlinguer made after two hours of talks with other party leaders.